-- Betty Ling Tsang Fine Arts Series: Morningside College students are encouraged to audition for musical theatre productions in the Betty Ling Tsang Fine Arts Series.
+- Betty Ling Tsang Fine Arts Series: Morningside University students are encouraged to audition for musical theatre productions in the Betty Ling Tsang Fine Arts Series.
 Performances are held in the beautiful Buhler Outdoor Performance Center on the Morningside College campus during the summer months and Eppley Auditiorium and Klinger Neal Theatre during the school year.

-- Morningside College Musical Theatre productions: The music and theatre departments collaborate regularly in productions of musical theatre works.
+- Morningside University Musical Theatre productions: The music and theatre departments collaborate regularly in productions of musical theatre works.
 Recent shows include Anything Goes, Godspell, Little Shop of Horrors, Oklahoma, and The Mystery of Edwin Drood.
 In addition, the theatre department presents children’s musical theatre productions each year.
 All Morningside students, regardless of major, are encouraged to audition for these productions.

 - Other performing opportunities: Morningside students have also performed in a number of area ensembles such as the Sioux City Symphony, the Sioux City Municipal Band, the All-America Band, the Sioux City Community Theatre, the Lamb Theatre, and area churches.
 Students interested in conducting often serve as music directors in area churches.
 Keyboard students are often hired as pianists and/or organists in area churches.